This gigantes butter beans recipe is a traditional Mediterranean way of preparing legumes; little wonder these people are so much more healthy.

 That means that the beans are turned very slowly into blood sugar, and you don't get a surge of insulin; that's the fat storage hormone buries any sudden upturn in the glucose that your high GI foods produce in adipose tissue.

-Rather, legumes give you a prolonged response; a sense of having eaten sufficiently, not followed by a famished feeling about an hour later.
-You won't be snacking.
+Rather, legumes give you a prolonged response; a sense of having eaten sufficiently, not followed by a famished feeling about an hour later; satiety.
+You won't feel the need to snack.

 Butter beans are of course just dried lima beans, known for their high protein and rich source of anti-oxidants.
 And fibre, good for your colon.